Life changed forever after 26/11 for these T'gana families | english.lokmat.com

 Life changed forever after 26/11 for these T'gana families

+Hyderabad, Nov 26 The horror of the bloodbath and mayhem at Mumbai's Chhatrapati Shivaji Terminus (CST) on that fateful night of November 26, 2008 is still fresh in the mind of Noorjahan Begum.

+The horrific scenes of her newly-wed daughter succumbing to the bullets of terrorists and her husband lying injured in the pool of blood continue to haunt her.

-She was waiting at the station along with her husband, their daughter who had married only six months ago, their son and grand-daughter after missing a train back home to Nizamabad.
+Noorjahan, now 56, told from her home town Nizamabad over phone that she was waiting at the station along with her husband, their daughter who had married only six months ago, their son and granddaughter after missing a train back home to Nizamabad.

-They had gone to Mumbai to offer a thanksgiving prayer at the Haji Ali Dargah for Ameena Begum's marriage.
-As fate would have it, they missed Devagiri Express and had no option but to wait at the station for the next available train.
+They had gone to Mumbai to offer a thanksgiving prayer at the Haji Ali Dargah for Amina Begum's marriage.
+As fate would have it, they missed Devagiri Express and had no option to wait at the station for the next available train.

+"My daughter who was a bride of just six months was lying dead in the pool of blood with a bullet piercing through her neck," said Noorjahan crying inconsolably.

+"There was blood all around.
+Blood was oozing out from my forehead and my feet were soaked in blood spilled on the ground.
+There was also heavy smoke," she said, recounting the horror.

-Noorjahan's husband Abdul Rasheed, who was then 55, suffered bullet injuries on his hand and back.
-The injuries left him bed-ridden and finally led to his death in 2011.
+Noorjahan's husband Abdul Rasheed suffered bullet injuries on his hand, thigh and foot.
+The injuries left him handicapped and bed-ridden and finally led to his death in 2011.

-She was lucky to escape with splinter injuries along with a son and granddaughter.

 "My father was the sole breadwinner for the family.
 He was an auto-rickshaw driver and also used to work in a factory manufacturing cement pipes.
-His thumb was severed due to bullet injury and he could never recover," Sheikh Anees told from Nizamabad.
+His thumb was severed due to bullet injury and he could never recover," Sheikh Anees told .

+Noorjahan's health also took a toll due to the shock over the killing of her daughter before her eyes and later the death of her husband.

 He said the family not only lost two members but also suffered psychological trauma and slipped into financial problems.